knnyczr/algorithms/README.md

 # Algorithms

-For Developer's it's important to practice thinking critically, and coming up with solutions with the language you want to practice with.
-The following problems can be solved with any programming language you can think of.
-For this Repo we'll be using javascript.
+For developers it's important to practice thinking critically, practice problem solving, and think of clean ways to execute a task efficiently.
+We know our computers can run a millions, even hundreds of mathematical problems in seconds.
+Writing efficient clean code can help open and run our applications, thus elevating our user experience.

 ### Print an Array
  Write a function, call it whatever seems appropriate, and have it print all the items in an array.